Do you run a successful e-commerce store? Are you not blessed with an infallible supply chain?

 Make sure that you don't add "nofollow" to this code.
 That's a common mistake.

-No matter what route you choose, it's a good idea to clean up any outdated links on your homepage, navigation, or old blog posts.
-This post dives into why -- if not for PageRank decay, then for performance and a better user experience.
+No matter what route you choose, it's always a good idea to clean up any outdated links on your homepage, navigation, or old blog posts.